Codesai/website/_i18n/es/_posts/2022-03-22-role-tests.md

 This solution is very readable and reduces a lot of duplication in the tests.
 However, the idea of *role tests* is not only important from the point of view of avoiding duplication in test code.
 In dynamic languages, such as Ruby, they also serve as a mean to *highlight and document the role of duck types* that might otherwise go unnoticed because there is no interface construct.

+<h2>Acknowledgements.</h2>

+I’d like to thank my Codesai colleagues for reading the initial drafts and giving me feedback.

 <h2>Notes.</h2>

 <a name="nota1"></a> [1] Read more about objects communicating by sending and receiving messages in [Alan Kay's Definition Of Object Oriented](https://wiki.c2.com/?AlanKaysDefinitionOfObjectOriented)